nodejs/node/COLLABORATOR_GUIDE.md

 * altering expected timing of an event
 * changing the side effects of using a particular API

-Purely additive changes (e.g. adding new events to `EventEmitter` implementations, adding new arguments to a method in a way that allows existing code to continue working without modification, or adding new properties to an options argument) are semver-minor changes.
+Purely additive changes (for example: adding new events to `EventEmitter` implementations, adding new arguments to a method in a way that allows existing code to continue working without modification, or adding new properties to an options argument) are semver-minor changes.